yggdrasil-network/yggdrasil-network.github.io/installation-linux-rpm.md

 ## Install RPM package from COPR repository

-There's a [Fedora COPR repository](https://copr.fedorainfracloud.org/coprs/leisteth/yggdrasil/) available, which provides recent versions of Yggdrasil - *not only for Fedora, but also for CentOS/RHEL!*
+There's a [Fedora COPR repository](https://copr.fedorainfracloud.org/coprs/rany/yggdrasil/) available, which provides recent versions of Yggdrasil - *only for Fedora!*

 ### Fedora